For Development HEAD DRAFTSearch (procedure/syntax/module):

 {control.future} Returns #t if obj is a future, #f otherwise.

-Function: future-get future :optional timeout timeout-val
+Macro: future-get future :optional timeout timeout-expr

 If an uncaught exception is raised during computation in the future, it is kept and reraised from future-get.
 It is handled in the dynamic environment of future-get (not the one in the original future call).
 If you call future-get again on such future, the effect is undefined (currently it returns #<undef> without raising an exception, but it may change in future).